koenschauwaert/wizzeye/README.md

    CGO_ENABLED=0 go build
    ```
 5. The resulting binary will be available as `server` or `server.exe`.
+   Copy it, along with the `webroot` folder, to your server.

 Note that the Wizzeye server provides a download link for the Android app's
 APK.
-This APK is expected to be placed in the `webroot/s/` folder.
+This APK should have been copied to `webroot/s/Wizzeye.apk`.

 [go]: https://golang.org/dl/